TritonDataCenter/rfd/rfd/0071/README.md

    cryptographic (MD5/SHA256) digests of the plaintext.
 7. A PutSnapLink request is sent to Manta.
 This creates a link to the originally intended file path.
-8. A DeleteOjbect request is sent to Manta.
+8. A DeleteObject request is sent to Manta.
 This deletes the temporary file.

 ### Stream Support